 When you use an online index rebuild Oracle has to create a log of all changes you make to the table while the rebuild is running.
-Once the log is set up, Oracle creates a new index using a read-consistent copy of the data in the table, then copies the logged changes into this index, and finishes off by tidying up the data dictionary, dropping temporary segments, and dropping the log.
+Once the log is set up Oracle creates a new index using a read-consistent copy of the data in the table and copies the logged changes into this index. then finishes off by tidying up the data dictionary, dropping temporary segments and dropping the log.

-This process locks the table twice, by the way, once while getting started and creating the log, and then again when finishing off and dopping the log.
+This process locks the table twice, by the way, once while getting started and creating the log and then again when finishing off and dropping the log.
 If you read Richard Foote’s blog regularly you will know that these locks are only held for a short time but can be hard to acquire and may lead to a randomly long delay in the rebuild.

 It’s the IOT that has the problem with the excess key length – its limit is still set to match the 40% limit used for earlier versions of Oracle, and the key to the IOT is the key defined for the index, plus the rowid for the row with that key.